awslabs/ssosync/README.md

 SSO Sync will run on any platform that Go can build for.
 It is available in the [AWS Serverless Application Repository](https://console.aws.amazon.com/lambda/home#/create/app?applicationId=arn:aws:serverlessrepo:us-east-2:004480582608:applications/SSOSync)

+> [!CAUTION]
+> When using ssosync with an instance or IAM Identity Center integrated with AWS Control Tower.
+AWS Control Tower creates a number of groups and users (directly via the Identity Store API), when an external identity provider is configured these uersa and groups are can not be used to log in.
+However it is important to remember that because ssosync implemements a uni-directional sync it will make the IAM Identity Store match the subset of your Google Workspaces directory you specify, including removing these groups and users created by AWS Control Tower.
+There is a PFR [#88 - ssosync deletes Control Tower groups](https://github.com/awslabs/ssosync/issues/88) to implement an option to ignore these users and groups, hopefully this will be implemented in version 3.x.

 > [!WARNING]
 > There are breaking changes for versions `>= 0.02`